peterwgacek/vogo/README.md

 # V.O.
 GO

 V.O.
-GO is an app that allows a user to enter in
+GO is an app that allows a user to enter upload a recording and some information to a database and perform CRUD on those recordings.

-Genre Smash is an app that returns a randomized movie based on the genre the user selects from the drop down.
-I was inspired to make this app as I think a randomized search by genre on my individual Netflix queue would be a nice feature to have.
+Utilizing SoundCloud's API.

+I  was inspired to make this app after reading an online conversation between to Voice Over artists who didn't like their current phone app.

 ## Getting Started
  [Click Here](vercel) to see the deployed app. ----insert further insitruction here-----